Local Control Accountability Plan

 The LCAP must focus on eight areas identified as California educational priorities as well as the South Bay Union School District’s Local Priorities.
 The eight areas of specified state priorities are intended to encompass the key components of high-quality educational programs.
 The plan must describe the overall vision for students, annual goals and strategic actions needed to achieve the goals.
 In formulating the plan, each school district, COE and charter school must engage parents, employees, educators, and the community in developing these plans.

 The plan must demonstrate how the budget ensures alignment of projected spending and services to support the achievement of the goals.
 Each year the plan must provide data on how well the plan meets the overall goals and the goals for each numerically significant student subgroup.

-Over the course of the 2021/2022 school year, we have worked collaboratively with many stakeholder groups to inform, review and revise the goals and action steps that are included in our LCAP.
-An LCAP Advisory group was formed consisting of parents, staff and community members.
+Over the course of the 2022/2023 school year, we have worked collaboratively with many stakeholder groups to inform, review and revise the goals and action steps that are included in our LCAP.
+Our Educational Partners group was formed consisting of parents, staff and community members.
 This team has met several times throughout the school year.
 In addition, we have met and sought input from ELAC, DELAC, District Advisory Committee, District PTA Council, certificated and classified bargaining units, and management teams.
 These input sessions included a priority setting activity and provided written input, guidance and feedback during the review and revision process.
 In addition, input was gathered from SBUSD families via a parent survey, students and staff completed a survey as well.